EV Mythbusting

 FACT:

-There are 100+ different electric vehicle models available today to meet the unique needs for more and more Californians.
+There are 100+ different electric vehicle models available today to meet the unique needs for more and more EV drivers.

 Plus, manufacturers are debuting more makes and models every year.
 With instant acceleration, driving electric is fun, fast and powerful.